ClojureBridge/organizing/Money-Things.md

 This form should also be filled out, so that a receipt can be generated and appropriate records can be kept: https://docs.google.com/spreadsheet/viewform?formkey=dGY2RWlyVjdmWW51LURRTW5kRnVQS3c6MA#gid=0

-## In-kind Donations

-It can be super convenient to have your sponsors order the food directly, so that you don't have to deal with reimbursement.
-Ask them if they'd be up for that!

 ## Getting Reimbursed

 If you need to be reimbursed for expenses by RailsBridge / Bridge Foundry, we'll need to give you the okay ahead of time.
 Email the finance team at finance@railsbridge.org for approval.
 Workshops which require less than $150 do not need advance approval.

 Once your workshop has happened, email scans / pictures of all of your receipts to finance@railsbridge.org along with your mailing address and an overview of the expenses and how much each was.

 Here's what we consider to be appropriate expenses:
 * Workshop expenses within approved budget for: babysitting, breakfast/lunch, after-party, USB drives, nametags, and misc supplies